Wasp Control – Quick, Safe and Effective Wasp Treatment

 The most common type of wasp in South East Queensland is the paper wasp.
 Part of their survival is to hibernate during the colder months.
 When it starts to warm up the female wasp awakens and looks for a suitable place to build its nest.
 That is why you find so much more paper wasp activity in the warmer months.

 Where do wasps build their nests?
 Wasp Treatment

-Normally in high places away from the elements and that means on house eaves, windows and trees.
+Normally in high places away from the elements and that means on house eaves, windows, and trees.
 Why wasps are more dangerous than bees is because they are more aggressive.
 Wasps will attack people simply by being in too close to the nest.
 Much like the sounding of an air raid horn, some wasp species releases a pheromone when the need is deemed to be under threat.
-This can be to action defensive behaviour all the way to an aggressive full blown attack.
+This can be to action defensive behavior all the way to an aggressive full-blown attack.

 This proves to be problematic when the wasps build their nest in doorways or other access areas around the home or office.
 Knocking away the nest with a stick or burst or water from the hose will see you doing the 100m sprint in Olympic times.
 The paper wasps will simply regroup and build their nest right back on the same location.
 Keep an eye on the activity so you can inform the pest controller of any known area nests or areas of entry.